connors511/PMM/README.md

     git submodule update --init

-Set the DB config, and run the following command to create the tables and an admin user with 'admin' as username and password
+Run the following command to use the installation wizard

-    oil refine migrate:current
+    oil refine install